Data Privacy for AI Projects: Minimizing PII Exposure Step by Step

 5.3 Apply de-identification before RAG and embeddings

-If your embeddings and vector DB contain raw PII, you have created a new long-lived copy of personal data.
-In many applications, you can embed redacted text without losing retrieval quality (especially if your queries do not require exact identifiers).
+If your embeddings and vector DB contain raw PII, you have created a long-lived copy of personal data.
+In many applications, embedding redacted text preserves retrieval quality while dramatically reducing exposure.

 5.4 De-identify evaluation and training sets by default

+Evaluation sets spread fast (repos, notebooks, CI logs, vendor tools).
 A strong default is: evaluation sets contain only redacted or synthetic content.
-If you need real examples for realism, keep them in a restricted, auditable store with short retention and strict access.
+If you truly need real examples, store them in a restricted, auditable location with short retention.

 6. Step 3: Storage, access, and key management

 Once you have minimized and de-identified data, you still need robust security controls.
-Privacy and security overlap, but privacy requires additional constraints: purpose limitation, access justification, and traceability for personal data use.
+Privacy also requires: purpose limitation, access justification, and traceability for personal data use.

 6.1 Enforce least privilege for AI pipeline components